How Cognitive Behavioral Therapy Can Help with PTSD

 Choosing Cognitive Behavioral Therapy

-When you choose cognitive behavioral therapy, it is often scheduled over the course of 12-16 treatment sessions.
+When you choose CBT for PTSD, it is often scheduled over the course of 12-16 treatment sessions.
 This can take place either as group therapy or individual therapy.
 The following are some of the most common steps a CBT therapist uses to help trauma survivors regain their sense of confidence and control:

 Long-Term Effects of Untreated PTSD